 If you do not have access to Acrobat Professional there are a number of free applications available that will also convert PDF to Word (search for PDF to Word converter).

 Unit 2 series overview

-Following the pandemic restrictions, candidates have performed well overall despite the many circumstances and hurdles they have had to overcome.
 Responses reflect that this unit continues to be well understood.